ethanjianglape/operating-system/README.md

 - ACPI table parsing (RSDP, XSDT, MADT)
 - APIC support (LAPIC + IOAPIC)
 - PS/2 keyboard driver with scancode translation
-- Framebuffer console with PSF font rendering
+- Double-buffered framebuffer console with PSF font rendering, flushed at a fixed 30fps by a dedicated kernel thread (not the timer ISR)
 - Serial output (COM1) for kernel logging

 ### Infrastructure
 - Dynamic containers (`kstring`, `kvector`, `klist`)
+- Spinlocks matched to context: `kspinlock` (preemption-only) for data only touched by threads/kthreads, `kspinlock_irqsave` (also masks interrupts) for data shared with IRQ handlers
 - In-kernel unit test framework (160+ tests)
 - Modern C++23 with freestanding implementation